Menu

 A professional artist for over 17 years, she undertakes commissions for bespoke art for both individual and commercial clients.

-Jayne also blogs for Claude & Leighton, which she owns and runs with her husband Laurent, selling her fine art prints and digital artwork.
+Jayne also blogs for Claude & Leighton, which she owns and runs with her husband Laurent, selling her open and limited edition fine art prints.

 Comments will be approved before showing up.